 - It needs to be stated that all of the above is due for comment and further clarification from the FCC, so be sure to check with the USAC and/or FCC for the latest information.

-The E-rate program is available to public K-12 schools and most if not all non-profit K-12 schools as well as public libraries and many private libraries too.
-The program helps to fund services by allowing organizations to receive discounts on eligible services.
+The E-rate program is available to all public and most non-profit K-12 schools, as well as both public and private libraries.

 What discounts are provided under E-rate?

-Here’s an example of how the discounts work:
+With the information from the 2019 Funding Year, here’s an example of how the discounts would work:

-When it comes to bringing the latest wireless technology into your school or school district understanding and utilizing the E-rate program should be on the top of your to do list.
+When it comes to bringing the latest wireless technology into your school, utilizing the E-rate program should be on the top of your to-do list.

 When you crunch the numbers for your own school, you will find that going through the the E-rate process is well-worth it – especially for the students.